Prepare for coding interviews! Discover the top 30 most common LeetCode questions essential for your success. Master these for any tech interview.

 Example answer:

-with the first string in the array.
+"I'll initialize the `longestcommonprefix` with the first string in the array.
 Then, I iterate through the rest of the strings.
-For each string, I continuously shorten the longestcommonprefix
+For each string, I continuously shorten the `longestcommonprefix` from its end until it is a prefix of the current string.
+If `longestcommonprefix` becomes empty at any point, I return an empty string.
+Finally, return the `longestcommonprefix`."

 14. 3Sum